This is one of those appetizers that people look at and say “Wow!”…then they try one, and really say “Wow, oh wow!”

 - 1 large yellow onion finely chopped

-- 3 garlic cloves minced, plus an additional clove minced, for bread crumb topping
+- 3 cloves cloves minced, plus an additional clove minced, for bread crumb topping

-- 1/4 cup of Pernod or Herbsaint or other anise-flavored liqueur
+- ¼ cup Pernod or Herbsaint or other anise-flavored liqueur

 - Hot sauce ie, Tobasco, several dashes